This section details the pipe/duct calculations and how each result is determined.

 .

-: The surrounding air temperature impacts the pipe'sheat loss rate
+Ambient Air Temperature: The surrounding air temperature impacts the pipe's

 .
 Lower ambient temperatures increase the temperature differential, causing fasterheat transfer